Les Identitaires: Lawsuit

 In August 2019, a French court sentenced three members of Generation Identity to a six-month jail term, fines of €2,000 each and loss of civic rights for five years, and fined the pan-European organisation €75,000, over an anti-immigrant operation in the Alps.
 Generation Identity president Clément Gandelin, spokesman Romain Espino and Damien Lefèvre were found guilty of "exercising activities in conditions that could create confusion with a public function".
 The case was that the operation, involving about 100 of their members at the Col de l'Échelle in April 2018, could have been mistaken for a police action.

 Ban

 On 3 March 2021, France banned Génération Identitaire (Generation Identity), as the Interior Minister Gérald Darmanin said the movement incited "discrimination, hatred and violence".
-A few weeks before, dozens of people protested in Paris against the dissolution. it was estimated about 200 protesters.
+A few weeks before, dozens of people protested in Paris against the dissolution.
+About 200 protesters were estimated to be present.

 Jordan Bardella, at the time the spokesperson for the National Rally, posted statements of support for Génération Identitaire.
 As a result, Facebook removed the posts and suspended certain features of his account.